Case of the Carlyle Group: Fund Investor vs. Firm Investor

 Source: CalPERS | The chart avoided private equity funds with a vintage year greater than 2009.

 Private equity funds have known risks.
-They can become zombie funds, lock up capital, produce lowered IRRs, basically lose money for investors.
-[Content protected for Sovereign Wealth Fund Institute Standard subscribers only.
-Please subscribe to view site content.]
+They can become zombie funds, lock up capital, produce lowered IRRs, basically lose money for investors. [ Content protected for Sovereign Wealth Fund Institute Standard subscribers only.
+Please subscribe to view content. ]

 Contact the writer or creator of this article or page.